 Four new Norwegian research centres for quantum technology

-The Norwegian government is investing large sums in quantum technology.
-The Simula Group, the University of Oslo and SINTEF receive NOK 244 million for research that will strengthen Norway's competitiveness and emergency preparedness in this field.
+The Norwegian government is investing heavily in quantum technology.
+The Simula Group, the University of Oslo and SINTEF are receiving NOK 244 million for research to strengthen Norway’s competitiveness and preparedness.

-Quantum technology is how the smallest components in the world can be exploited for quantum cryptography for security, new medical discoveries and sensor technology for GPS-free navigation, among other things.
+Quantum technology concerns how the smallest constituents of nature can be harnessed, for example, for quantum cryptography to enhance security, new medical discoveries and sensor technology enabling GPS-free navigation.

 Gearing up in the global quantum race

-The four research centres will conduct research on quantum computing, quantum communication and quantum sensors and educate the next generation of experts.
+The four research centres will carry out research on quantum computing, quantum communication and quantum sensors and educate the next generation of experts.

-"This is a special day for Norwegian quantum investment.
-These centres will provide us with knowledge and capacity, and they will work closely with the industry sector, international partners and the public sector.
-Norway is now joining the international quantum race," says Minister of Research and Higher Education Sigrun Aasland (the Norwegian Labour Party).
+"This is a milestone for Norway’s quantum initiative.
+These centres will give us knowledge and capacity, and they will work closely with industry, international partners and the public sector.
+Norway is now entering the international quantum race," says Minister of Research and Higher Education Sigrun Aasland (the Norwegian Labour Party).

-Several countries are now investing large sums in quantum technology, and the US and China are vying to be at the forefront.
-The Nordic countries are working closely together to become a world-leading destination for companies, investments and talents in quantum technology.
+Several countries are now investing heavily in quantum technology, and the United States and China are vying to be at the forefront.
+The Nordic countries are working closely together to become a world-leading destination for companies, investments and talent in quantum technology.

 - Over the next five years, the Norwegian government will spend a total of at least NOK 1.1 billion on research into quantum technology.